Hot Lava Accessibility Report

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Motion Sickness Friendly: Option to reduce motion sickness in 3D games.
 This includes the ability to disable motion blur, depth of field and field-of-vision effects.
 It also includes games that don't have these movement elements in the first place.

 Similar Games With More Accessibility Features for Visual

 If you want to play Hot Lava, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-Hot Lava has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Hot Lava which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Visual Depiction of Directional Audio: Indication on-screen with arrows, icons, located colour splashes and the like, to show where directional audio for damage, footsteps, environmental or way-finding sounds are coming from.